Stonewall Jackson: Early childhood

 Thomas Jackson was born in the town of Clarksburg, Harrison County, Virginia, on January 21, 1824.
 He was the third child of Julia Beckwith (née Neale) Jackson (1798–1831) and Jonathan Jackson (1790–1826), an attorney.
 Both of Jackson's parents were natives of Virginia.
 The family already had two young children and were living in Clarksburg, in what is now West Virginia, when Thomas was born.
 He was named for his maternal grandfather.
 There is some dispute about the actual location of Jackson's birth.
 A historical marker on the floodwall in Parkersburg, West Virginia, claims that he was born in a cabin near that spot when his mother was visiting her parents who lived there.
 There are writings which indicate that in Jackson's early childhood, he was called "The Real Macaroni", though the origin of the nickname and whether it really existed are unclear.

 Thomas's sister Elizabeth (age six) died of typhoid fever on March 6, 1826, with two-year-old Thomas at her bedside.
-His father also died of a typhoid fever on March 26, 1827, after nursing his daughter.
+His father also died of typhoid fever on March 26, 1827, after nursing his daughter.
 Jackson's mother gave birth to his sister Laura Ann the day after Jackson's father died.
 Julia Jackson thus was widowed at 28 and was left with much debt and three young children (including the newborn).
 She sold the family's possessions to pay the debts.
 She declined family charity and moved into a small rented one-room house.
 Julia took in sewing and opened a private school to support herself and her three young children for about four years.